sarahcnyt/classes/cronkite-mayo/index.md

 [data.medicaid.gov](http://data.medicaid.gov) has more details on drug utilization.

 **Nursing homes**
-A lot of people use the CMS's Nursing Home Compare tool and data, but Propublica has made it much easier: Use its [Nursing Home Inspect](https://projects.propublica.org/nursing-homes/) tool, with downloadable data of unredacted inspection forms.
+ * A lot of people use the CMS's Nursing Home Compare tool and data, but Propublica has made it much easier: Use its [Nursing Home Inspect](https://projects.propublica.org/nursing-homes/) tool, with downloadable data of unredacted inspection forms.
 It has documentation on sourcing and the meaning of the files.

-The "[full statement of deficiencies](https://downloads.cms.gov/files/Full-Statement-of-Deficiencies-April-2018.zip)" for April 2018.
-Look at the bottom of the
+ * The "[full statement of deficiencies](https://downloads.cms.gov/files/Full-Statement-of-Deficiencies-April-2018.zip)" for April 2018.
+Look at the bottom of [https://www.cms.gov/medicare/provider-enrollment-and-certification/certificationandcomplianc/fsqrs.html](https://www.cms.gov/medicare/provider-enrollment-and-certification/certificationandcomplianc/fsqrs.html) to see a newer link.
+(The "download" directory isn't public, so you can't just tour it.)

-A [list of state contacts](https://www.medicare.gov/NursingHomeCompare/Resources/infoforresidents.html) for nursing home inspections and regulations.
+ * A [list of state contacts](https://www.medicare.gov/NursingHomeCompare/Resources/infoforresidents.html) for nursing home inspections and regulations.

 #### Strategy breadcrumbs